abru-codex/Minio.NetWrapper/README.md

 # Minio.NetWrapper

-Minio.NetWrapper is a  .NET library that simplifies interaction with MinIO object storage.
-Ideal for developers looking to integrate file storage and management features with minimal setup.
+A easy-to-use .NET library for interacting with MinIO object storage.
+Simplifies common operations such as creating buckets, uploading files, and managing objects.

+---

+## 🚀 Features
+- Create and manage buckets
+- Upload, download, and delete objects
+- Async support with `ConfigureAwait(false)` for library stability
+- Easy integration with any .NET project